ELISE BOUGY

 The vineyards extend from Les Mesneux in the Montagne de Reims department to the renowned Grand Cru Mesnil-sur-Oger in the Côte des Blancs.
 Having been busy converting the estate to organic for the past five years, and after the introduction of biodynamic practices from 2021, Elise was delighted to finally receive her organic certification earlier this year.

-With the 2023 release, a notable addition is Les Coullemets, a small plot located at the bottom of Le Mesnil-sur-Oger.
+This adds to the prior additions of Les Coullemets, a small plot located at the bottom of Le Mesnil-sur-Oger.
 This vineyard, characterised by pure chalk soils, imparts the mineral character and tension typical of the Grand Cru.
 Historically, this parcel belonged to Elise's grandmother, Marie-Louise Moriset, and has been carefully preserved within the family for all these years.

-Additionally, a new range of two wines, labelled as Hors-Norme Vibration (which translates as "outside the norm" or "exceptional"), makes its debut.
+Additionally, the super limited Hors-Norme Vibration (which translates as "outside the norm" or "exceptional"), returns with a 2020 base vintage.
 This collection seeks to capture the "vibration" of Elise's iconic parcels, Le Mont-Chainqueux and Chétillon de Haut, respectively.
-Both Vibration cuvées are produced from the finest grapes of each vineyard from the 2018 vintage and undergo nearly four years of lees ageing in the bottle.
+The Vibration cuvée is produced from the finest grapes from the 2020 vintage and undergo nearly four years of lees ageing in the bottle.
 Furthermore, they are released with a minimum of an additional six months in bottle after disgorgement, featuring hand-painted labels with a unique brushstroke that signifies the time and rarity associated with these wines.

 Les Mesneux 1er Cru, Le Mont Chainqueux